pablofretes/challenge-internationalization-clay/README.md

     docker-compose up --build

 This command will build the Docker images and start the services.
 The backend and frontend will be accessible at their respective ports defined in the `docker-compose.yml` file.

+If you have been able to run the program you can use this user
+  - username: pablo
+  - password: 123456